-This canning and filming season we have 4 different homemade spaghetti sauce recipes that each have their own distinct flavors.
+This canning and filming season I have 4 different homemade spaghetti sauce recipes that each have their own distinct flavors.
 This is one of my favorites as the garlic and basil make such a great combination with our lovely tomatoes.
 This tastes fabulous with meatballs, chicken, or just on noodles alone.

-Emmaline loves how light and flavorful this recipe is.
+I love how light and flavorful this recipe is.

 Garlic Basil Spaghetti Sauce